-Evaluation: Conducted usability testing with three clients of the BI team, co-conducted the expert evaluation session, participated in the analysis of evaluation insights.
+Evaluation: Conducted usability testing with three clients of the BI team, co-conducted an expert evaluation session, participated in the analysis of evaluation insights.

-Interviews, Contextual Inquiry, & Affinity Map: We gained valuable information about client needs, the communication methods used at the company, and BI team workflows.
-By affinity mapping our interview and contextual inquiry data, we generated insights about the BI team’s current communication, prioritization, and task management systems, which helped us understand at a granular level the process by which a request becomes a completed project.
+Interviews, Contextual Inquiry, & Affinity Map: By affinity mapping our interview and contextual inquiry data, we generated insights about the BI team’s current communication, prioritization, and task management systems.

 Task Analysis: I produced a hierarchical task analysis flow diagram, depicting the steps each request type undergoes and the relationships between them.